clytaemnestra/tech-blog/_posts/2024-01-05-real-time-collaboration.md

         → the result should be The quick **brown dog,** but the server was mostly merging it into The quick **brown fox** dog or The quick **brown** dog or The quick **brown** dog **fox**

 ### Current version
-- the document is stored as sequence of operations and they are applied in order
+- the document is stored as a sequence of operations and they are applied in order
 - the main principle of collaboration in this version is Operational Transformation
     - each change is represented as an operation
     - to handle concurrent operations, the transform function which takes two operations and computes a new one is used